kubic71/bachelors-thesis/ideas.md

 In the case of transfer-attacks, We can maybe have a better chance of finding transferable adversarial pertubation by optimizing the sum loss on all images in the set, to which the same pertubation will be applied.

 ## Initialize iterative attack by the output of transfer-based attack algorithm
+- TREMBA actually does something similar to that